-1. The oldest Madrasa Azizia Biharsharif was established in 1896 in Madrasa Shamshul Huda of Patna.
+1. The oldest Madrasa Azizia Bihar Sharif was established in 1896 in Patna.
 Madrasa Azizia is a well-known center of education having hostel facilities for students and teachers.

 2. Soghra High School situated at Kaaghzi Mohalla was established in 1917 and is still operational.
 Earlier the school was known as Soghra Growing English High School.
 This is a minority-affiliated and second-best school in the town.

 3. Soghra College was established in 1978 under articles 29 and 30 of the Constitution of India.
-It is spread over eight-acre of land.
+It is spread over eight acres of land.
 In 1981, the college was recognized and undertaken by Magadh University.
 It is a government-approved minority college; now comes under the Patliputra University, Patna.

 5. Bibi Soghra herself took care of the maintenance and proper functioning of at least five mosques which are mentioned in the Waqfnama are: